-Applications for the 2019-2020 Global Research Initiative Fellowship are open!
+Applications for the 2020-2021 Global Research Initiative Fellowship are closed.

-The Dangerous Speech Project (DSP) is recruiting fellows for its Global Research Initiative (GRI), a network of scholars and practitioners who analyze Dangerous Speech in their home countries, to better understand it, and especially to learn how to diminish its harmful effects.
-Dangerous Speech is any form of human expression (such as words or images) that can inspire people to commit or condone violence against another group of people.
+The Dangerous Speech Project (DSP) Global Research Initiative (GRI) is a network of scholars and practitioners who analyze dangerous speech in their home countries, to better understand it, and especially to learn how to diminish its harmful effects.
+Dangerous speech is any form of human expression (such as words or images) that can inspire people to commit or condone violence against another group of people.

-The DSP, based in Washington, DC, is a team of experts who study how speech leads to violence.
-We use our research to advise internet companies, governments, and civil society on how to anticipate, minimize, and respond to harmful discourse in ways that prevent violence while also protecting freedom of expression.
+The DSP, based in Washington, DC, is a team of researchers who study how speech leads to violence.
+We advise internet companies, governments, and civil society on how to anticipate, minimize, and respond to harmful discourse in ways that prevent violence while also protecting freedom of expression.

-Click here for a list of previous GRI researchers and summaries of their projects.
+Click here to see the current GRI fellows and summaries of their projects.

-The fellowship will run from October 2019 – May 2020.
-Fellows each receive $1,500 for producing a detailed case study that documents and analyzes Dangerous Speech in their home countries using the Dangerous Speech Framework.
-Fellows will learn about Dangerous Speech and take part in a virtual training on it, participate in three conference calls with other fellows over the course of the fellowship period to share insights from their work, and write a post for the Dangerous Speech Project’s blog.
+The fellowship will run from October 2020 – September 2021.
+Fellows each receive $1,200 USD for producing a detailed case study that documents and analyzes dangerous speech in their home countries using the Dangerous Speech Framework.
+Fellows will learn about dangerous speech, take part in a virtual training on it, and participate in three conference calls with other fellows over the course of the fellowship period to share insights from their work.

-Applications are due by August 1, 2019.
 Applicants will be notified of a decision in September.
-If you have any questions or would like to discuss an idea for a proposal, please contact Cathy@DangerousSpeech.org
+If you have any questions, please contact email@example.com